 Ultimately the BCP sets the vertical gradient in dissolved inorganic carbon (DIC) through the depletion of inorganic carbon in the surface waters due to incorporation into biomass during photosynthesis, and the net remineralization of organic forms of carbon below the euphotic zone.
 This gradient is maintained as the strength of the BCP balances the vertical components of ocean mixing that work to homogenize these gradients.
-Ultimately, the strength of the associated surface CO_2 depletion affects the partitioning of CO_2 between ocean and atmosphere (Takahashi, 2004).
-Models suggest that if we were to turn off the BCP globally, net atmospheric CO_2 levels would increase by 200 parts per million volume (ppmv) on timescales of many hundred years (Sarmiento and Toggweiler, 1984; Maier-Reimer et al., 1996).
-Likewise, if the depth of C remineralization on sinking particles were to deepen by 24 meters on average, atmospheric CO_2 could, at least on long timescales, decrease by 10-25 ppmv (Kwon et al., 2009) due to steeper vertical gradients of inorganic carbon and enhanced vertical exchange at shallower depths.
-As an ocean CDR approach, the main goal would thus be to strengthen, or increase, the net transport of organic carbon out of the surface waters in contact with the atmosphere while boosting the fraction of carbon that is transported to the deep sea where it can be sequestered on timescales >100 years.
+Ultimately, the strength of the associated surface CO2 depletion affects the partitioning of CO2 between ocean and atmosphere (Takahashi, 2004).
+Models suggest that if we were to turn off the BCP globally, net atmospheric CO2 levels would increase by 200 parts per million volume (ppmv) on timescales of many hundred years (Sarmiento and Toggweiler, 1984; Maier-Reimer et al., 1996).
+Likewise, if the depth of C remineralization on sinking particles were to deepen by 24 meters on average, atmospheric CO2 could, at least on long timescales, decrease by 10-25 ppmv (Kwon et al., 2009) due to steeper vertical gradients of inorganic carbon and enhanced vertical exchange at shallower depths.
+As an ocean CDR approach, the main goal would thus be to strengthen, or increase, the net transport of organic carbon out of the euphotic zone, and thereby increase the efficiency of the BCP, thus decreasing the carbon content of the surface waters in contact with the atmosphere while boosting the fraction of carbon that is transported to the deep sea where it can be sequestered on timescales >100 years.